Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 - First, it checks if the browser supports Service Workers.
 - If supported, it registers the Service Worker script (`service-worker.js` - what the script does is outside the scope of this book) using the `register()` method.
 - The Service Worker script can intercept network requests, cache assets, and manage offline behavior.
+- Please turn off your internet and reload the page; it will still load, showing the offline capabilities of the Service Worker.

 ##### Example: Caching Assets for Offline Use